Cal Ripken Experience Aberdeen

 The Ripken Experience provides an announcer for each game, who announces batters and play a pre-determined set list of ‘walk up music’.

 13u tournament games are played on a limited set of fields due to the field size.
 Old Yankee Stadium, located within the Ripken Experience, and Leidos Field at Ripken Stadium, Minor League stadium for the Aberdeen Ironbirds, are the only two fields that can accomodate 13u.
-The stadium is located directly next to the Cal Ripken Experience, making this a convenient (and honestly really cool) field for your older player.
+The Minor League stadium is located directly next to the Cal Ripken Experience, making this a convenient (and honestly really cool) field for your older player.

 At the end of each game, each head coach awards a ‘Player of the Game’ pin to one ballplayer from their team.

-Rain impacted schedules both of the times we were at the Ripken Experience.
+Rain impacted schedules two of the times we were at the Ripken Experience.
 Weather is obviously outside the control of the facility, and they did their best to shuffle around schedules once the weather finally cleared up.

 Where to Eat in Aberdeen